allxone/sensehat_ros/doc/usage.rst

 Examples
 --------
-The package includes two sample nodes to show how to call services interactively or consume messages from topics.
+The package includes two sample client nodes to show how to call services interactively or consume messages from topics.

 .. code-block:: bash